Lao Papaya Salad | Thum Mak Hoong ຕຳໝາກຫຸ່ງ

 What type of papaya should you use?

-It is crucial you use only unripe papaya because thats where you get that extra crunch.
+It is crucial you use only unripe green papaya because thats where you get that extra crunch.
 Even a little ripening of the papaya will make it mushy and not good.
 The papaya you select should always be green and a press agains the surface of the papaya should be firm.
 Below is an example of a large amount of unripe papaya.

 What makes the Lao papaya salad sauce different?